President’s Park (White House) | WHITE HOUSE TOUR: GROUND FLOOR ROOMS

 This is an actual library that is used by the President and his family.
 Books must be checked out.
 All books are by American authors.

-Once done on the Ground Floor, proceed up the stairs to the State Floor.
+Once done on the Ground Floor, the White House Tour proceeds up the stairs to the State Floor.

 Back to the Top | Main Tour Page | State Floor Rooms